 When you manage a commercial property in Greater Chicago, you want to ensure you have all of your bases covered, including the landscaping and outdoor areas.

-Maybe you take care of a retail facility and want to ensure it’s accessible for shoppers, providing great aesthetics, comfortable lounging areas, and convenient parking.
+Maybe you manage a retail facility and want to ensure it’s accessible to shoppers, with great aesthetics, comfortable lounging areas, and convenient parking.

 Or you might manage a hospital or industrial site that needs safety, security, and easy navigation.

-You may even maintain an office park where you have to ensure the property is functional and accessible during work hours and provide some great lunch, meeting, or alternative work spots.
+You may even maintain an office park, ensuring the property is functional and accessible during work hours, and providing great lunch, meeting, or alternative work spots.

 Whatever type of site you manage, you will need commercial landscape maintenance.
 And as you compare bids from various companies and think about signing contracts, you may be worried about what you’re getting yourself into with different landscape contract terminology or commercial landscape terms and conditions.